 Jail and Inmate Search in Hawaii

-Hawaii is one of the few states with a unified prison system where jail and prison are integrated.
+HI is one of the few states with a unified prison system where jail and prison are integrated.
 The other five states that use this type of system are Alaska, Connecticut, Delaware, Rhode Island, and Vermont.
-Hawaii currently has 7,400 people incarcerated in the state.
+HI currently has 7,400 people incarcerated in the state.
 5,900 are located in state prisons, and the other 1,400 are held in federal prison facilities.
 The majority of those held in prison are Hawaiian by nationality, followed by black and then American Indian descent.
 Along with those in prison, there are 1,500 inmates currently on Parole and another 21,000 on probation.

 Table of Contents

 What are Jail Records?

 Hawaii jail inmate search records are the documents and forms that are filled out every time an event happens in the life of an inmate.
 When someone is moved from facility to facility or gets into altercations; all that information is collected and recorded in their permanent criminal record.
 Each agency that handles the prisoner is responsible for updating the file as new things occur.
 Ultimately Hawaii’s Department of Public Safety is the entity in charge of the rehabilitation and corrections system and keeping the records updated and current.